Einfari/Hexo_Files/source/_posts/whatever-will-be-will-be.md

-title: whatever will be will be
+title: Whatever will be will be
 date: 2016-03-07 17:58:42
 categories:
 - 心情